ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-azure-gateway/manage-subscriptions.md

 4. The subscriber consumes the API:

-   * The API can be consumed once the API crendential details are received.
+   * The API can be consumed once the API credential details are received.

 {{< alert title="Note" color="primary" >}}Depending on the poll interval settings for the Discovery Agent, it will take a little time from when the user subscribes an API to an application until AMPLIFY Central shows the subscription state of **Active**.
 This is because of the time it takes to discover the change on Azure API Management service and send events back and forth between API Manager and AMPLIFY Central.{{< /alert >}}